briandrum/codes.forchagrin.com/_chapters/chapter-1144-environmental-performance-regulations.md

 6. _(f)_ **Air-Borne Pollution.** There shall be no emissions of noxious, toxic or corrosive fumes or gases and no emissions of dust or other particulate matter injurious to health, vegetation or property beyond the lot occupied by the use.
-Stack and vent emissions are further regulated in [Section 1331.05][CF Section 1331.05] of the Building Code.
+Stack and vent emissions are further regulated in [Section 1331.05][CFCO 1331.05] of the Building Code.

 7. _(g)_ **Liquid Wastes.** Liquid wastes or sewerage shall not be discharged